 - Back pain.
 This pain may stem from muscle strains, nerve compression, or arthritis of the spine (called spinal stenosis).

 - Fibromyalgia.
-This is a neurological condition that causes pain and tenderness in various parts of the body (known as trigger points).
+This is a chronic condition that causes widespread pain and tenderness in various parts of the body (known as trigger points).

 - Inflammatory bowel disease.
 This condition causes chronic inflammation of the digestive tract and can produce intestinal pain and cramping.